Chicagoans involved in civil rights movement remember Dr. Martin Luther King, Jr.

 King was assassinated on the balcony of room 306 at the motel on April 4, 1968.
 The Lorraine Motel has since become the National Civil Rights Museum.

-On Monday, a new exhibit opened at the museum to showcase King's accomplishments during his lifetime and his influence after his death.
+On Monday, a new exhibit, MLK50, opened at the museum to showcase King's accomplishments during his lifetime and his influence after his death.

-King's daughter, the Reverend Dr. Bernice King, arrived at the motel Monday.
+Eric Holder, the first African-American U.S. Attorney General, toured the exhibit Monday.

+"Because we are in the presence of who I call, small groups of men and women, the second founding fathers...these men and women remade the nation," Holder said.

+Holder met with Carolyn Payne, the sister of the youngest person killed during the 1968 Memphis Sanitation Worker's Strike on March 28.
+Payne was 14 when her brother was killed by Memphis police.

+The participants of the Sanitation Workers Strike were commemorated by musical performances Monday night.
 A series of concerts, speeches and spoken word performances are scheduled in honor of King's memory throughout the week.